BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

   * File with excluded samples:
     * If we notice bad samples, add them to file `generated_files/RNA_Seq/rna_seq_sample_excluded.txt` (file name in variable `$(RNASEQ_SAMPEXCLUDED_FILEPATH)` in [pipeline/Makefile.common](../Makefile.common)).
-    * Bad samples include those with a very low proportion of reads mapped, usually because of low library complexity, or a lot of adapter contamination.
+    * Bad samples include those with a very low proportion of reads mapped, usually because of low library complexity, or a lot of adapter contaminations.
 Samples with very few reads mapped should also be removed because the expression level estimates are probably not reliable.
     * Some samples could be problematic or suspicious during the mapping step, but we might want to include them.
 It is better to add them this file too (with FALSE in `excluded` column), so that a record of what happened is kept.
 For example I included two samples which had streaming failure during Kallisto step, but still several millions are reads mapped (rerunning them gave the same results, maybe because corruption of FASTQ files?
 Redownload was not possible at the time because of issues with dbGaP), which is enough to get confident estimates of expression levels.

   * At the end of mapping step
     * It is good to rerun `make run_pipeline` step to be sure nothing was forgotten.
     * Run `make finalize_pipeline` to:
       * Backup the file `run_pipeline.tmp`, as well as '.report', '.err' and '.out' files
-      * Touch all files so that they can stay in `/scratch/beegfs/monthly` for one more month
+      * Touch all files so that they can stay in `/scratch/cluster/monthly` for one more month
       * Tar and compress all data and copy them to `/data/` drive (for Bgee_v14 the whole $RNASEQ_VITALIT_ALL_RES has been backuped on nas.unil.ch!)

 ## Mapping the libraries: TODOs